kennguyen01/food-manager/_decks/2-how-food-becomes-unsafe.md

 ```

 26a.
 Parasites
 26b.
-Organisms that live in and causes harm to the host.
+Organisms that live in and cause harm to the host.

 27a.
 How food allergies happen
 27b.
 A person's immune system reacts negatively to the proteins in a certain food.